The board advises on and monitors the delivery of the Secretary of State’s strategy and policy priorities.

 The committee’s main role is to:

-- consider SCS posts and staffing at an early stage
+- consider Senior Civil Service (SCS) posts and staffing at an early stage

 - assess the people implications for strategy